SHANIMCD/project-4/README.md

 My solution was:
 <br />
 - In state, create a data object with all the required fields
-- Nested the class model inside data as an array, with all required class fields there
+- Nested the class model inside data as an array, with all required class fields there.
 <br />

 ```